zaufi/kate-cpp-helper-plugin/README.md

 * When autocomplete preprocessor, do not add a space if it is already here.
 Make autocompletion configurable?
 * BUG: after sanitize refref has no space after parameter
 * Strip '.' from ignore extensions list.
 Maybe it is better to have inclusion list instead, BTW?
+* Try to match filenames when "open first header" option in effect

 See Also